PHP Blog Guide

 • Stronger daily routines

-It’s a stabilizing bridge — not a shortcut.
+PHP is a stabilizing bridge, not a shortcut.

 How Do You Know If PHP Is the Right Level of Care?

-The simplest way to decide is through a clinical assessment.
+The best way to decide is through a clinical assessment.

 • Do I need daily support?